 - Brush Size: You can control the size of the brush using the Size pop-up.
-Use a small brush at high magnification for precise work, and a large brush at fit to screen for general work. - Feather: This controls the amount of feathering-or hardness-of the brush.
+Use a small brush at high magnification for precise work, and a large brush at fit to screen for general work. - Feather: You control the amount of feathering-or hardness-of the brush by using the Feather pop-up in the Tool Options bar.
 The feather has a range from 1 to 100 percent.
-Use a small feather at high magnification for precise, hardedged work and a large, soft-edged brush in 'Fit to screen' view mode for general work.
-You can visually see your feather by watching the outer concentric circle of the brush tool.
-In addition to the Feather pop-up, you can adjust the size of the feather by holding down the Shift key and pressing the right or left bracket keys on your keyboard. - Opacity: You can control the opacity, or strength of the brush with the Opacity pop-up in the Tool Options bar.
-The opacity has a range from 1 to 100 percent.
+Use a small feather at high magnification for precise, hard-edged work and a large, soft-edged brush in Fit to screen mode for general work.
+You can visually see your feather by watching the outer concentric circle of the brush tool. - Opacity: This controls the transparency of the brush, and ranges from 1 to 100 percent.
 You use a high opacity to paint quickly and hide large areas.
 You use a lower opacity for blending areas together or for subtle work.
-You can control the amount of opacity in several ways: - Use the Opacity pop-up in the Tool Options bar. - Press Option (Mac) or Alt (Windows) and press one of the number keys.
-Each number represents an opacity percentage from 10% (1) to 90% (9); 0 represents no opacity. - Use your pressure-sensitive tablet.
+You can also control the opacity with a pressure-sensitive tablet, or by pressing Option (Mac) or Alt (Windows) and one of the number keys on your keyboard.
+Each number represents an opacity percentage from 10% (1) to 100% (0).

 TIP: Think of the opacity as the shade of gray you are painting onto your mask.
-While white in a mask represents 100% of an effect showing and black represents no effect showing, all opacity settings in between will show a percentage of the effect.
-This can be very useful when you wish to blend masks in a realistic manner.
+White in a mask represents 100% of an effect and black (0%) represents no effect, and opacity settings in between will show a percentage of the effect.